 The stages can vary for different groups of people, but awareness is typically a matter of advertising.
 This can be in the form of an online ad, a coming soon sign when preparing to open up a location, or even current customers (or influencers) advocating for your brand.

-The consideration phase is when the customer starts researching your company.
-The consideration phase can be:
+Consideration begins when the customer starts researching your company.
+This phase might be:

 - Short: Searching “gas stations near me” and immediately going to get gas